tomasmcguinness/dotnet-passbook/README.md

     request.LogoFile = @"C:/Icons/logo.png";
     request.LogoRetinaFile = @"C:/Icons/logo@2x.png";

-You can now provide more pass specific information
+You can now provide more pass specific information.
+For a boarding pass the style must be set.
+All information is then added to fields in three sections.
+The primary, secondary and auxiliar sections.

-    request.EventName = "Jeff Wayne's War of the Worlds";
-    request.VenueName = "The O2";
+	request.Style = PassStyle.BoardingPass;

+    request.AddPrimaryField(new StandardField("origin", "San Francisco", "SFO"));
+    request.AddPrimaryField(new StandardField("destination", "London", "LDN"));

+    request.AddSecondaryField(new StandardField("boarding-gate", "Gate", "A55"));

+    request.AddAuxiliaryField(new StandardField("seat", "Seat", "G5" ));
+    request.AddAuxiliaryField(new StandardField("passenger-name", "Passenger", "Thomas Anderson"));

+ 	request.TransitType = TransitType.PKTransitTypeAir;

 Finally, you can add a BarCode.

     request.AddBarCode("01927847623423234234", BarcodeType.PKBarcodeFormatPDF417, "UTF-8", "01927847623423234234");

 Generate the pass, by passing the request into the Generator.
-This will actually create the package in a temporary folder and sign it.
+This will create the signed manifest and package all the the image files into zip.

     Pass generatedPass = generator.Generate(request);

-To get to contents of the package.
+Call GetPackage to get the zip file.
 This will return a byte[] representing all the data in the signed zipfile.

 	generatedPass.GetPackage()